Git Branching Strategies in 2026: GitHub Flow, GitFlow, GitLab Flow, Trunk-Based & Release Flow

 Workflow:

-1. Create feature branch from main
+1. Create a feature branch from main

 2. Develop and commit changes

-3. Open merge request
+3. Open a merge request

 4. Review and merge to main

-5. Deploy to pre-production
+5. Promote main to a pre-production branch

-6. Deploy to production
+6. Promote pre-production to a production branch

 4. Trunk-Based Development